Fatema Mernissi: Publications and their influence

 Mernissi's first monograph, Beyond the Veil, was published in 1975.
 A revised edition was published in Britain in 1985 and in the US in 1987.
 Beyond the Veil has become a classic, especially in the fields of anthropology and sociology, on women in the Arab World, the Mediterranean area or Muslim societies in general.

 As an Islamic feminist, Mernissi was largely concerned with Islam and women's roles, analyzing the historical development of Islamic thought and its modern manifestations.
 Through a detailed investigation of the nature of the succession to Muhammad, she cast doubt on the validity of some of the hadith (sayings and traditions attributed to him), and therefore the subordination of women that she sees in Islam, but not necessarily in the Qur'an.

 In 1984, she contributed the text "The merchant's daughter and the son of the sultan" to the anthology Sisterhood Is Global: The International Women's Movement Anthology, edited by Robin Morgan.
-Her most famous book as an Islamic feminist, The Veil and the Male Elite: A Feminist Interpretation of Islam, is a quasi-historical study of the role of the wives of Muhammad.
+Her most famous book as an Islamic feminist, The Veil and the Male Elite: A Feminist Interpretation of Women's Rights in Islam, is a quasi-historical study of the role of the wives of Muhammad.
 It was first published in French in 1987 and translated into English in 1991.
 The book was subsequently banned in Morocco, Iran, and the Arab states of the Persian Gulf.

 As a sociologist, Mernissi mainly undertook field work in Morocco.
 On several occasions in the late 1970s and early 1980s, she conducted interviews in order to map prevailing attitudes to women and their work.
 She did sociological research for UNESCO and ILO as well as for the Moroccan government.
 In the same period, Mernissi contributed articles to periodicals and other publications on women in Morocco and women and Islam from a contemporary as well as from a historical perspective.

 Her work has been cited as an inspiration by other Muslim feminists, such as those who founded Musawah and others.
 For Doing Daily Battle: Interviews with Moroccan Women (1991), she interviewed peasant women, women labourers, clairvoyants and maidservants.
 In 1994, Mernissi published a fictional memoir, Dreams of Trespass: Tales of a Harem Girlhood (in the US, the book was originally titled The Harem Within: Tales of a Moroccan Girlhood, and is still known by that title in the UK).

 A recurring topic in her writings is the fictional character Scheherazade of Arabian Nights.
 Her article, The Satellite, the Prince, and Scheherazade: The Rise of Women as Communicators in Digital Islam explores cases in which women take part in online media, while Digital Scheherazades in the Arab World covers the topics of online activities shifting cultural ways.
 In these essays, she mentions how technology is quickly spreading – one of the main sources being the World Wide Web – and analyses the roles and contributions of women in this movement.